Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Backdoor Attacks to SNNs

 \subsection{Moving Backdoor}

 As previously seen, static backdoors replicate the trigger from backdoor triggers in the image domain.
 However, a unique characteristic of neuromorphic data allows the attacker to develop a better version of the trigger.
 To this end, moving triggers inject a trigger per frame in different locations, exploiting the time-encoded nature of neuromorphic data.
 The nature of neuromorphic data is driven by polarity, i.e., movement, which contradicts the static behavior of the naïve static attack.
-Driven by this discrepancy and the aim of creating a more stealthy attack that cannot be detected easily by human inspection (more about attack stealthiness is in~\autoref{sec:stealthiness}), we consider a more robust approach, named moving backdoor, improving previous work~\cite{abad2022poster}.
+Driven by this discrepancy and the aim of creating a more stealthy attack that cannot be detected easily by human inspection (more about attack stealthiness is in~\autoref{sec:stealthiness}).

 The moving backdoor primary leverages the ``motion'' nature of neuromorphic datasets to create moving triggers along the input.
 Precisely, for a given polarity $p$, a location $l$, and size $s$, the trigger $k$ smoothly changes from frame to frame, creating a moving effect.
-Formally, the backdoor creation function takes the parameters mentioned above $\mathcal{A}(\mathbf{x}, p, s, l, T)$ for creating a backdoor set of inputs $\mathcal{D}_{bk}$, where $T$ is the total amount of frames that the input is divided.
+Formally, the backdoor creation function takes the parameters mentioned above $\mathcal{A}(\mathbf{x}, p, s, l, T)$ for creating a backdoor set of inputs $\mathcal{D}_{bk}$, where $T$ is the total number of frames that the input is divided.
 The backdoor creation function also considers the number of frames $T$, such that for each frame, $\mathcal{A}(\cdot)$ calculates a location at $t+1 \in T$ close to the previous frame $t$.
 This allows the trigger to simulate a smooth movement in the input space.
 Unlike the static trigger, the moving trigger can be placed atop the input ``activity area'' for better stealthiness.

-Additional information about stealthiness can be found in~\autoref{sec:stealthiness}.
-To improve previous work~\cite{abad2022poster}, we conduct a complete experimental setup to find the best moving trigger.
-Additionally, we analytically measure and quantify the stealthiness of the triggers.
-Finally, we correlate the stealthiness to the triggers' ability to evade state-of-the-art defenses adapted from the image domain.
+To create a moving trigger, we use a \emph{binary mask}\footnote{A binary mask is a data structure, an image in this case, that consists of binary values (0 or 1) per pixel.
+A value of one means that a pixel from the trigger will be used, and when the value is zero, the input's pixel is used.
+It is widely used in the literature to decide the position of the trigger~\cite{yao2019latent, dong2021black}.}.
+The value $m$ has the same dimensions as the input $\mathbf{x}$, and it defines the trigger location and size.
+For example, given that at frame $t=0$, the upper-left corner of the trigger is located in pixel $(\alpha, \beta)$, the size of the trigger is $s$, the width of the image is $w$, and we shift the trigger 2 pixels to the right, then the mask is: